-John Paul is a retired Professor in the Department of Health Policy and Management.
+John Paul is an emeritus Professor in the Department of Health Policy and Management.

 He served as chair of the HPM Committee on Educational Excellence and Innovation for eight years, promoting innovative teaching approaches and use of technology in the classroom.

 Prior to joining UNC-CH, Dr. Paul was a Vice President at RTI Health Solutions, a pharmaceutical industry consulting firm.
 He also served as U.S. Director, Global Health Outcomes, at GlaxoWellcome plc, and was Director of Clinical Economics for the GlaxoWellcome Care Management Division.
 As a Senior Health Services Researcher at RTI International, Dr. Paul led Patient Outcome Research Team (PORT) studies, as well as both Federal and state Medicare and Medicaid capitation studies.